 What is the general procedure for reporting workplace discrimination and harassment?

 If you experience harassment or discrimination at an internship at SUNY Cobleskill:

-Notify Lisa Lopez, Associate Director, Center for Career Development, as soon as possible.
-Lisa's office is in the Library, Room 111.
-Lisa's phone number is (518) 255-5217.
-Notify Lynn Berger, Director of Human Resources / Affirmative Action, as soon as possible.
-Lynn's office is in Knapp 123.
-Lynn's phone number is (518) 255-5465.
-The college will promptly investigate and take appropriate action.
+1. Notify Erica Hoerz, Director of Student Conduct and Title IX Coordinator, as soon as possible.
+Erica's office is located in Bouck Hall, Room 113.
+Erica's phone number is (518) 255-5229.

+3. The college will promptly investigate and take appropriate action.